jasoneckert/CengageLinux/README.md

       - Type = EFI System partition
       - Size = 1 GB
     - Select ***Create partition*** from the ellipsis menu next to Free space.
 Supply the following information and click ***Create***.
 If your hypervisor provides a UEFI BIOS, supply the following information and click ***Create***.
 Otherwise, skip this step.
-      - Name = Boot Partition
+      - Name = UEFI
-      - Mount point = /boot
+      - Mount point = /boot/efi
-      - Type = EXT4
+      - Type = EFI System Partition
       - Size = 1 GB
     - Select ***Create partition*** from the ellipsis menu next to Free space.
 Supply the following information and click ***Create***.
       - Name = Boot Partition